Ready to fight tonight

 “If you propose a technology and aren’t ready to present it in a fieldable environment, then you aren’t relevant,” Freeman said.

-The U.S. Army is training to fight alongside its military allies, with more than 50 exercises in Europe.
+The U.S. Army is training to fight alongside its military allies, with many exercises in Europe.

 To allow more allies to participate in exercises, Raytheon developed the Mobile Instrumentation System, which uses sensors, cameras and controllers to blend live and virtual training.
 It allows for multi-echelon training for commanders, staff and thousands of solders across borders.